onlydeniros/README-Generator/Develop/Gen_README.md

 npm i

 ## Usage
-To welcome new coders back-end side of programming starting with this example
+To improve developers on back-end programming using the robust framework node

 ## License
-MIT
+Apache

 ## Test
-no
+there is no test

 ## Contributors
-christian dawson
+Christian, Dawson, Micheal

 ## Questions

-If any questions contact me at : dumasdj23@gamil.com Github : onlydeniros
+If any questions contact me at : dumasdj23@gmail.com Github : @onlydeniros